mytardis/microtardis/docs/install_microtardis.rst

    for more details.

-Step 3: MicroTardis Administrator
+Step 8: MicroTardis Administrator
 ---------------------------------
 1. Create an administrator account::

       cd /opt/mytardis
       bin/django createsuperuser

+   Please keep your user name and password.
+You will need them to sign in MicroTardis administrator web interface.

-Step 4: Static Files
+Step 9: Static Files
 --------------------
 For performance reasons you should avoid static files being served via the application, and instead serve them directly through the webserver.